florianL21/LED-ClockShelf/README.md

   <img src="https://github.com/florianL21/LED-ClockShelf/blob/master/doc/images/Animation.gif?raw=true" alt="Animation example"/>
 </p>

+You are looking at Version 1.0 of the project.
+To get documentation for this release take a look at [this snapshot](https://giant-led-clock.readthedocs.io/en/snapshot-v1/) on read the docs

 This is the software of a variation of the LED clock from [DIY machines.](https://www.instructables.com/id/How-to-Build-a-Giant-Hidden-Shelf-Edge-Clock/)
 I have a separate branch with a ready to use configuration which works on the original version of this clock out of the box [on this branch](https://github.com/florianL21/LED-ClockShelf/tree/diy-machines-version)